• Recipes

 • Addictive, fragrant almond flavor

-• So quick and easy - just 1 minute in the food processor and the dough is done
+• Quick and easy - just 1 minute in the food processor and the dough is done

 • No cooling or resting time for the dough